🌟 How to Calculate Fringe Width (2026): Formula, Solved Problems & Derivation

 • The pattern is a direct result of the path difference between two coherent light sources.

-1. Define fringe width and explain its significance
+1. Define fringe width and explain its significance.

-2. Derive the expression for fringe width
+2. Derive the expression for fringe width.

-3. What factors affect fringe width?
+3. What factors affect fringe spacing?

 4. Why is fringe width uniform?